Free Church Budgeting Template and Guide

 Step 1: Set Realistic Goals

 The first step in creating a church budget is to outline your goals.
-These goals can be both financial and operational to help guide the plan for the year.
-Your budget plays a major role in turning your ambitions into actionable financial goals and determining your expenses for the year.
+Church goals can be both financial and operational, to help guide the plan for the year.
+Your budget plays a major role in turning your ambitions into actionable financial statements and goals and determining your expenses for the year.

 Step 2: Summarize Your Income